kenetec/avas/DEVELOPMENT.md

 ### 11/26/19
 - Extensively combed through imgui.h to get an idea of how API works (there is no dedicated documentation -_-).
 - Organized files into folders.
+- Add more functionality to music structures

+# Week 3
+### 11/27/19
+- Centralized GUI